Overview of AD8 Optical Tube

 The included 9mm Plossl is rather short on eye relief.
 This means you have to press your eye quite close to it to get the full view.
 However, it’s quite sharp, and 133x is enough for some nice views of the planets.
 Overall, the 9mm Plossl is a nice little addition.

-The included 1.25” “Moon filter” is complete junk—a piece of tinted green glass that dims the view at the expense of sharpness and turns everything green.
+I’d classify the included 1.25” “Moon filter” as complete junk.
+It’s a piece of tinted green glass that dims the view at the expense of sharpness and turns everything green.
 It’s basically worthless.

 The Almost Perfect Dobsonian Mount

 For azimuth (side-to-side) movement, the Apertura/GSO Dobsonians use roller bearings, which are essentially a “lazy Susan.”
 This is different from most Dobsonians, which use Teflon pads and laminate arrangements.
 This approach works fine, but it can be a bit hard to get the right amount of motion—a lot of people tend to complain that the scope is too stiff or spins too freely, which can make aiming and tracking with the telescope at high magnification a bit frustrating.
 The scope is also prone to easily spinning around if it’s windy.

 The Apertura AD8’s altitude (up/down) bearings are ball bearings that can be adjusted back and forth along the tube to compensate for the telescope’s changing center of gravity, depending on what eyepieces/finders/etc. you prefer using.
 This can’t easily be done in the field, but it suffices for balancing with most stuff.
 You can also adjust the friction by tightening two large knobs on the bearings.

 Like most mass-manufactured Dobsonian telescopes, the AD8’s mount is made out of melamine-covered particle board and can be assembled in a few minutes with the included hex key.